bytecodexs/bytecode/README.md

 ## How to Use

 1. Copy the loader below.
-2. Paste it into your executor.
+2. Paste it into ur executor.
-3. Execute.
+3. Then Execute.

 ## Loader